 Often, because there are so many writers looking for work, you may have to bid round the clock (hey Upwork!) to get a writing gig that pays well enough.

-Worse still, job boards like Upwork and Freelancer do not have any verification processes for the gigs posted.
-So, companies and freelancers run the risk of falling prey to scam postings.
+Worse, job boards like Upwork and Freelancer do not have any verification processes for the posted gigs.
+So, companies and freelancers risk falling prey to scam postings.
 Remember that time someone imitated Kat Boogaard on Freelancer?

 12 best job boards for freelance writers